nomike/nomikes_python_challenges/chapters/2/2.0/index.md

 Python 3.10.7
 ```

 If `python3` gives you a "command not found" error message or something similar, you might want to consider updating your operating system.
-Or ask google or a friend for assistance.
+Or ask google or a friend for assistance as it will be hard following the remainder of this course if you are using python 2.

 ## Interactive